Student Records and Grades

 A president’s list and a dean’s list are compiled at the end of each quarter to recognize outstanding student achievement.
 Honorees are announced publicly.
 In order to qualify, you must meet the following criteria:

-• Earn at least 12 credits in courses numbered 100 or above. (“I,” “P,” “NP” and “Y” designations do not count toward the 12-credit minimum.)
+- Earn at least 12 credits in courses numbered 100 or above. (“I,” “P,” “NP” and “Y” designations do not count toward the 12-credit minimum.)

-• Earn a 4.0 GPA for the president’s list.
+- Earn a 4.0 GPA for the president’s list.

-• Earn a 3.5 - 3.99 GPA for the dean’s list.
+- Earn a 3.5 - 3.99 GPA for the dean’s list.

 Honors are listed at graduation for students with a cumulative GPA of 3.5 or higher.

-If the student carries at least 12 credit hours and have a cumulative GPA of 3.5 or higher, they are eligible to join the local chapter of Phi Theta Kappa, the national community college honor society.
+If the student carries at least 12 credit hours and has a cumulative GPA of 3.5 or higher, they are eligible to join the local chapter of Phi Theta Kappa, the national community college honor society.
 Phi Theta Kappa encourages scholarship, leadership and service.
 Members of Eta Rho (Wenatchee campus) and Alpha Kappa Eta (Omak campus) are active at the local, state, regional and international levels.

 Academic Standards Procedure